-Most of the Bank's activities are with customers located within Chester County, Pennsylvania.
+Most of the Bank's activities are with customers located within Chester, Montgomery and Delaware Counties in Pennsylvania.
 Note 3 discusses the types of lending that the Bank engages in.
 Although the Bank has a diversified loan portfolio, its debtors' ability to honor their contracts is influenced by the region's economy.
 The Bank does not have any significant concentrations to any one industry or customer.